cnj3/CourseProject/README.md

 **How to Run**

 To run the code, clone the repository and open it in your terminal.
-Then, run `python iem_csv_transformer.py` and `python article_compiler.py` to scrape the IEM data and New York Times data.
-This only needs to be done the first time.
 After this, install all of the needed packages and run `python main.py`.

 ```sh
 $ pip install numpy